cheqd/node-docs/architecture/adr-list/adr-008-identity-resources.md

   * [QueryGetResourceResponse](#querygetresourceresponse)

 * Processing logic:
-  * Retrieves a specific resource by Collection-ID(DID) and resource ID;
+  * Retrieves a specific resource by Collection-ID and resource ID;

 #### GetAllResourceVersions